Arras Memorial, Arras

 Search the “Debt of Honour” Register held by the Commonwealth War Graves Commission for names inscribed on the Arras Memorial.
 Go to this link and look in the Cemetery Records button at:

 Arras Memorial Location

 The memorial is located in the Faubourg d'Amiens British military cemetery.
 It is in the west side of the city on the western stretch of the inner ring road Boulevard du General de Gaulle.
-It is also located close to the Citadel fort which is a military barracks.
+It is also located next to the Citadel fort.

 The memorial is accessible to the public daily and is open at all hours.
 Wheelchair access is via a gate in the boundary wall at the rear of the cemetery/memorial site on the Rue Berthe Warret.